pappasadrian/vivliothmmy-parsing/README.md

 Uses the pdfinfo linux utility.

+## softwareused.sh

+Find out which software was used to export the final version of each Thesis' PDF, and see which are mostly used.

+Used the pdfinfo linux utility.

+CAUTION: This will not find software used in all files, but works for a good majority.

 ## wordcount.sh

 Get the word count of each thesis and save all results to a CSV file.